Routing strategies in DynamoDB - Amazon DynamoDB

 Compute-layer request routing

-With compute-layer request routing, the code running in the compute layer decides whether it wants to process the request locally, or pass it to a copy of itself that's running in another Region.
-When you use the write to one Region mode, the compute layer may detect that it’s not the active region and allow local read operations while forwarding all write operations onto another Region.
-This compute layer code must be aware of data topology and routing rules, and enforce them reliably based on the latest settings that specify which Regions are active for which data.
-The outer software stack within the Region doesn’t have to be aware of how read and write requests are routed by the microservice.
+With compute-layer request routing, illustrated in the following diagram, the code that runs in the compute layer determines whether to process the request locally or pass it to a copy of itself that’s running in another Region.
+When you use the write to one Region mode, the compute layer might detect that it’s not the active Region and allow local read operations while forwarding all write operations to another Region.
+This compute layer code must be aware of data topology and routing rules, and enforce them reliably, based on the latest settings that specify which Regions are active for which data.
+The outer software stack within the Region doesn’t have to be aware of how read and write requests are routed by the micro service.
 In a robust design, the receiving Region validates whether it is the current primary for the write operation.
 If it isn’t, it generates an error that indicates that the global state needs to be corrected.
 The receiving Region might also buffer the write operation for a while if the primary Region is in the process of changing.
 In all cases, the compute stack in a Region writes only to its local DynamoDB endpoint, but the compute stacks might communicate with one another.

 Diagram of compute layer request routing.

-In this scenario, let’s say a financial services company uses a follow-the-sun Single Primary model.
-They use a system and a library for this routing process.
-Their overall system maintains the global state, similar to Amazon's ARC routing control.
-They use a global table to track which Region is the primary Region, and when the next primary switch is scheduled.
-All read and write operations go through the library, which coordinates with their system.
-The library allows read operations to be performed locally, at low latency.
-For write operations, the application checks if the local Region is the current primary Region.
+The Vanguard Group uses a system called Global Orchestration and Status Tool (GOaST) and a library called Global Multi-Region library (GMRlib) for this routing process, as presented at re:Invent 2022.
+They use a follow-the-sun single primary model.
+GOaST maintains the global state, similar to the ARC routing control discussed in the previous section.
+It uses a global table to track which Region is the primary Region and when the next primary switch is scheduled.
+All read and write operations go through GMRlib, which coordinates with GOaST.
+GMRlib allows read operations to be performed locally, at low latency.
+For write operations, GMRlib checks if the local Region is the current primary Region.
 If so, the write operation completes directly.
-If not, the library forwards the write task to the library that's in the current primary Region.
+If not, GMRlib forwards the write task to the GMRlib in the primary Region.
 That receiving library confirms that it also considers itself the primary Region and raises an error if it isn’t, which indicates a propagation delay with the global state.
 This approach provides a validation benefit by not writing directly to a remote DynamoDB endpoint.

 Route 53 request routing

 Amazon Application Recovery Controller (ARC) is a Domain Name Service (DNS) technology.
 With Route 53, the client requests its endpoint by looking up a well-known DNS domain name, and Route 53 returns the IP address corresponding to the regional endpoint(s) it thinks most appropriate.
-Route 53 has a list of routing policies it uses to determine the appropriate region.
-Route 53 also can do failover routing to route traffic away from regions that fail health checks.
+This is illustrated in the following diagram.
+Route 53 has a long list of routing policies it uses to determine the appropriate Region.
+It also can do failover routing to route traffic away from Regions that fail health checks.

 Diagram of compute layer request routing.

-• With write to one Region mode, Route 53 can be configured to return the currently active region (using Route 53 ARC).
+With write to one Region mode, you can configure Route 53 to return the currently active Region (using Route 53 ARC).
+If the client wants to connect to a passive Region (for example, for read operations), it could look up a different DNS name.

 Note

 Clients cache the IP addresses in the response from Route 53 for a time indicated by the time to live (TTL) setting on the domain name.
 A longer TTL extends the recovery time objective (RTO) for all clients to recognize the new endpoint.
 A value of 60 seconds is typical for failover use.
-Not all software perfectly adheres to DNS TTL expiration.
+Not all software perfectly adheres to DNS TTL expiration, and there might be multiple levels of DNS caching, such as at the operating system, virtual machine, and application.

 Global Accelerator request routing

-A client uses Amazon Global Accelerator to looks up the well-known domain name in Route 53.
-However, instead of getting back an IP address that corresponds to a regional endpoint the client receives an anycast static IP address which routes to the nearest Amazon edge location.
+With Amazon Global Accelerator, illustrated in the following diagram, a client looks up the well-known domain name in Route 53.
+However, instead of getting back an IP address that corresponds to a Regional endpoint, the client receives an anycast static IP address which routes to the nearest Amazon edge location.
 Starting from that edge location, all traffic gets routed on the private Amazon network and to some endpoint (such as a load balancer or API Gateway) in a Region chosen by routing rules that are maintained within Global Accelerator.
 Compared with routing based on Route 53 rules, Global Accelerator request routing has lower latencies because it reduces the amount of traffic on the public internet.
-In addition, because Global Accelerator doesn’t depend on DNS TTL expiration to change routing rules it can adjust routing more quickly.
+In addition, because Global Accelerator doesn’t depend on DNS TTL expiration to change routing rules, it can adjust routing more quickly.

 Diagram of how client writing with Global Accelerator can work.